saltstack/salt/doc/topics/best_practices.rst

 As all data within a state is accesible by EVERY server within an environment, it is important to store secure data within pillar.
 This will ensure that only those servers which require this secure data have access to it.
-In this example a new user can be instructed in how to go from very insecure data to data which is only accessible by the appropriate hosts:
+In this example a use can go from very insecure data to data which is only accessible by the appropriate hosts:

 mysql/user.sls: